 Forgiveness protects our relationships from the damage of the past.
 It frees us from the demand of perfection as it overlooks faults and offenses.
-If we are constantly receiving the forgiveness of God we will naturally stop holding others to a standard they cannot meet by themselves.
+If we are constantly receiving the forgiveness of God, we will naturally stop holding others to a standard they cannot meet by themselves.
 Realize, forgiveness and reconciliation are two different things.
 Forgiveness frees others from my judgment, vengeance, and desire for retribution.
 Forgiveness frees me from bitterness and overcomes hurts others have caused.
 However, forgiveness does not absolve from sin.
 Forgiveness does not have anything to do with future trust.
 Consequently, the offer of forgiveness does not mean that trust has been restored.
 In most cases trust has to be re-earned.
 Consequently, a forgiven person may still be an untrustworthy person.
 Reconciliation is a process of healing between the offender and the offended.
 Reconciliation demands that the offender recognizes their offense, understand the pain it caused, offer restitution and assurance that the offending pattern will change.
 Reconciliation is not always possible.
 Nevertheless, we can still forgive.
 Remember, Jesus forgave from the cross - Father forgive them for they know not what they do (Luke 23:34).
 (2)

 Do not be discouraged when forgiveness does not come easily.
 Forgiveness is less of a choice than a process.
 We must choose to forgive; however, God must work in our hearts to remove the bitterness and pain which may be hidden in layers (like an onion).
 Consequently, our choice to forgive may be contrary to our real, deeply buried feelings.
 Therefore, we must choose to forgive every time one of these memories surfaces.